-Consideratio ns required by Secti - allocation Proposed Funding Sources Activity Community Outcome User/beneficiary pays principle Intergenerational equity principle Exacerbator pays Costs and benefits Whole district Part or individuals Rationale Operational Capital Community Facilities and Service Council facilities s Social Low High Low to medium Medium 85% 15% The whole of the district have the ability to use the facilities, therefore the majority of the district receive the benefit.
+Considerations required by Section 101 (3) (a) Proposed allocation Proposed Funding Sources Activity Community intergenerational exacerbator costs and Whole Part or Rationale Operational Capital Alcohol Outcome Social pays principle Medium equity principle pays High benefits Low district 25% individuals Because enforcement and monitoring is required, those costs should be recovered from users where possible, however, there is a benefit to the whole district in having a safe and enforceable alcohol policy.
+General rates and fees & charges (enforceable penalties) Nil Safe food Social Medium Low High Low 25% 75% Because enforcement and monitoring is required, those costs should be recovered from users where possible, however, there is a benefit to the whole district in having a safe and enforceable safe food policy.
+General rates and fees & charges (enforceable penalties) Nil Community Facilities and Services Council facilities Social Low High Low to medium Medium 85% 15% The whole of the district have the ability to use the facilities, therefore the majority of the district receive the benefit.
 There are some facilities that allow individual or exclusive use.
 There is an obligation to maintain heritage assets.
 General rates and some fees & charges Loans, reserves, financial contributions, grants and subsidies, and general rates Cemeteries Social Medium High Low Nil 80% 20% The availability of a place of internment as does the heritage value.
 There is benefit to individuals in their ability to secure plots.
 General rates, fees & charges, grants & subsidies General rates, fees & charges, grants & subsidies, loans & reserves Senior Housing Social High High Low to medium Nil 20% 80% The community have requested that we support this activity by the provision of affordable accommodation for people experiencing housing insecurity General rates, fees & charges, grants & subsidies General rates, fees & charges, grants & subsidies, loans & reserves Libraries Social Medium Low to medium Low Low 100% 0% The library services provide holistic benefits across the whole of the district.
 General rates, fees & charges, grants & subsidies General rates, fees & charges, grants & subsidies, reserves Campgrounds Social High High Low Low 0% 100% These are leased for commercial return.
 Fees & charges Fees & charges, reserves Camping areas Social Medium Medium to high Low to medium Low 90% 10% The primary benefit is for the whole of the district however, there are flow on effects to the commercial sector as well as individuals using the facility.
 General rates, fees & charges, grants & subsidies General rates, fees & charges, grants & subsidies, reserves Investment Properties Economic High High Nil Nil 0% 100% The purpose of the commercial investment is to provide a return for the ratepayer.
-Fees & charges Fees & charges, reserves and loans Community development Social Low Low Low Low 100% 0% The whole community benefits from community development.
-General rates, grants & subsidies Nil Economic development Economic Low Low Low Low 20% 80% There are three distinct groups that benefit from economic development: the whole district, all commercial enterprises, and targeted focus sectors.
-General rates, differential targeted rates, grants & subsidies Nil Solid waste and recycling Waste collection Environmental High Low High Low 10% 90% The primary benefit is to the individual because of the convenience of waste collections, and contributes to a cleaner district.
-General rates, differential targeted rates, fees & charges Nil Closed Landfill Environmental Nil High Low Low 100% 0% As these relate to a previous activity, Council cannot identify any beneficiary, therefore the whole district must pay for any subsequent costs.
-General rates General rates Transfer stations Environmental High High Low Low 10% 90% The primary benefit for the users of the transfer station, however, there is a benefit for the whole district of the availability of the transfer station.
-General rates, fees & charges General rates, fees & charges, loans and reserves Recycling Environmental High Low Medium Low 0% 100% The collection of recycling benefits the individual and the reuse of the materials, and the waste stream benefits the contractor.
-Differential targeted rates, fees & charges Possible Grants & subsidies Nil
+Fees & charges Fees & charges, reserves and loans Solid waste and recycling Waste collection Environmental High Low High Low 10% 90% The primary benefit is to the individual because of the convenience of waste collections, and contributes to a cleaner district.
+General rates, differential targeted rates, fees & charges Nil